References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 You can learn more about your rights by accessing the dedicated pages through the following links:

 If you believe you have the right to claim compensation or reimbursement, you should contact your airline or airport directly.
 Compensation is not automatic, and you will need to contact your airline to make a claim.

-Many airlines will have a claims procedure for you to follow.
+Many airlines and airports will have a claims procedure for you to follow.
 Often, a standard claim form is available.
 If so, using it will ensure you provide all the information the airline needs to process your claim.